 Craig works for a national telecom company, but is starting to grow his own public speaking and personal development company called A Life Worth Running.
 When he’s not running or working he can be found playing with his four children or walking his slack-line in his backyard in Draper, UT.
 His wife thinks he is absolutely crazy but still manages to find a little love in her heart for him.
 You can read about his personal exploits on his blog – refuse2quit.com.

 Matt spent his childhood exploring in the Wasatch Mountains in Utah, with many more years spent on trails from the back of a horse.
 Only in the last few years did he realize the vast opportunities that actually running on the trails would afford.
 Matt enjoys adventure running as a way to see spectacular scenery, with an occasional race thrown in.
 Living in SLC, Utah gives easy access to some of the best trails in the country.
-He has the support of an amazing wife and son, who really give him something to run for, and not from!
+He has the support of an amazing wife and two sons, who really give him something to run for, and not from!